Scientific method III: whitewashing history

 Three things:

-- Women were not allowed education and the only ones who knew how to write, if any, were noble women or nuns.
-Therefore, anything which happened to women was transmitted oraly.
+1. Women were not allowed education and the only ones who knew how to write, if any, were noble women or nuns.
+Therefore, anything which happened to women was transmitted orally.

-- All Catholic female saints ar part of stories of them running away from lords trying to rape them.
+2. All Catholic female saints are part of stories of them running away from lords trying to rape them.